tecolicom/App-ansifold/README.md

 **--ambiguous** takes _wide_ or _narrow_ and it specifies the visual width of Unicode ambiguous characters.

+## TERMINAL WIDTH and CALCULATION

-If the width value is `term`, it is replaced by the terminal width.
+If the width argument begins with `=`, it is interpreted as an RPN (Reverse Polish Notation) expression with the terminal width as the initial value.
+Therefore,

+    ansifold -w=

+will wrap at the width of the terminal, and

+    ansifold -w=2/

+will wrap at half the width of the terminal.

 ## MULTIPLE WIDTH